Career Services at Fisher

 Professional Documentation

-Career experts will work with you to develop and personalize your résumé, cover letters, professional profiles, and personal statements to ensure they reflect your best qualifications.
+Career experts will work with you to develop and personalize your résumé, cover letters, professional profiles, and personal statements to ensure they reflect your best qualifications and tell your story.

 Internships and Pre-Career Experiences

-Internships, site visits, job shadowing, mentoring with alumni and professionals, and additional events provide essential practical work experience, build competencies, and allow you "test drive" career options.
-They can be for academic credit (work with your faculty) or not (work with Career Services).
-Opportunities are posted in Handshake.
+Internships, site visits, mentoring with alumni and professionals, networking events, and additional workshops provide essential practical hands-on experience, build competencies, and allow you to “test drive” career options.
+In addition to providing you with skills, some opportunities can also be done for credit.
+You will find these opportunities posted in Handshake.

 Online Resources

-Career exploration: We offer several self-guided tools (but of course we want to talk with you as you discover your options), including Focus 2 Career.
+Career exploration: We offer several self-guided tools (but of course we want to talk with you as you discover your options), including Focus 2 Career and My Next Move.
 You can also take several career exploration assessments with a CCAP advisor to help refine your ideas.
-Other resources include tools to explore What Can I do With This Major (login required), sample resume booklets, interviewing guides, and assistance for graduate school applications.
+Other resources include tools to explore What Can I Do With This Major (login required), sample resume booklets, interviewing guides, and assistance for graduate school applications.

 Job/Internship postings: Handshake, Parker-Dewey, plus a catalog of preferred job boards organized by academic majors, are your tools for online searching.